Our Services

 These help rule out other causes of swelling like blood clots, tumors, or venous disease.

-If you're experiencing persistent swelling and want to understand whether your symptoms align with Lymphedema, a free AI-powered symptom checker can help you assess your risk and prepare informed questions for your doctor visit.
+If you're experiencing persistent swelling and want help identifying what might be causing your symptoms, you can use a free symptom checker to assess your risk and prepare informed questions before your doctor visit.

 However, an online tool should never replace a medical evaluation.